mbutura/toy-problems/README.md

 ## Setup instructions

+### Running using github pages

+The files are hosted on github pages and can be run directly.

 ### Running locally

 Open index.html - it contains links to the various solutions and will open in browser.

 ### Running on a Virtual Private Server(VPS)